regismantunes/RA.SDK/README.md

 - **TaskExtensions**:
   - Adds `DelayOrCompleted()` to `System.Threading.Tasks.Task`
   - Helper for easy waiting for task completion or delay.

-### 3. Folder Searcher
+### 3. Error Handling
+- **CustomErrorHandler**:
+  - A class to help you to use defalt errors treatments inside a method or class.

-- **FolderSearcher**:
+ - **ActionExtensions**:
-  - Powerful class for recursively searching files and directories.
-  - Flexible API to filter results by file name, attributes, and rights.
-  - Options to control recursion and filtering.
+   - Adds `TryExecute` to `System.Action`
+   - Try to execute some action and handle with the error if it occours

 ### 4. Output Abstractions